Create a Website Account - Manage notification subscriptions, save form progress and more.

 In most instances, Ada County Highway District will be able to assist you with questions regarding streets.
 They may be reached at 208-387-6100.

-There are three water providers in the City of Eagle, each with designated areas of service.
-The City of Eagle Water Department, Eagle Water Company, and Suez Water Company.
+There are two water providers in the City of Eagle, each with designated areas of service.
+The City of Eagle Water Department and Veolia Water Company (FKA SUEZ).
 Your water provider will be determined by your location.
 Please don’t hesitate to contact our office for clarification of who your provider is.

 For more information, visit the Areas of Service Page of our Website.

 Water main flushing and hydrant testing may result in a brief period of discolored tap water and periods of lower water pressure during the flushing.
 If discolored water occurs, open the cold water tap nearest to the water meter and let it run until the water runs clear.
 It may take a few minutes.

 Click here for more information on water main flushing.